ReVision-Implant/neural-simulation/v1_Anke/README.md

   - exp_3: passive axon stubs + no virtual connections (synaptic weights of the neurons were set to zero)
   - exp_4: active axon stubs
     - This folder contains two extra plot folders: The spearman plots plot the spike rates of different experiments against eachother.
 The compare_exp2 plots pattern 0 for the model with and without axons next to eachother.
+  - exp_5: extra simulations with the active axon stubs (that were not included in the thesis work).
+Only symmetrical waveforms were tested.
-- within the subfolders the experiments are structured as follows:
+- within the subfolders the experiments 2, 3 and 4 are structured as follows:
   - bkg: 100 ms simulation without extracellular stimulation
   - init_state: 1.5 s simulation without extracellular stimulation; the extracellular stimulation tests will always start from this initial state
   - pattern_0: single layer stimulation layer 4, symmetrical waveform